 If we or our collaborators experience patent infringement claims, or if we elect to avoid potential claims others may be able to assert, we or our collaborators may choose to seek, or be required to seek, a license from the third-party and would most likely be required to pay license fees or royalties or both.
 These licenses may not be available on acceptable terms, or at all.
 Even if we or our collaborators were able to obtain a license, the rights may be nonexclusive, which would give our competitors access to the same intellectual property.
 Ultimately, we could be prevented from commercializing a product, or be forced to cease some aspect of our business operations if, as a result of actual or threatened patent infringement claims, we or our collaborators are unable to enter into licenses on acceptable terms.
 This could harm our business significantly.
 The cost to us of any litigation or other proceeding, regardless of its merit, even if resolved in our favor, could be substantial.
 Some of our competitors may be able to bear the costs of such litigation or proceedings more effectively than we can because of their having greater financial resources.
-Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings may, regardless of their merit, also absorb significant management time and employee resources.
+Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on our ability to compete in the marketplace.
+Intellectual property litigation and other proceedings may, regardless of their merit, also absorb significant management time and employee resources.